EDU/ENH291: Children's Literature Final Project

 Create a PowerPoint presentation (review the history of children’s literature or pop-up and moveable books presentations in earlier lessons) of at least 25 slides about a genre or theme of children's literature or a presentation of a particular book such as Alice's Adventures in Wonderland.
 There must be written text and a graphic on each slide.
 Do not write entire paragraphs on slides; use bullets, phrases, lists to make the slide visually pleasing and easily understood.
 Presentations may be used in an elementary (for children) or college (for students of children’s literature or future teachers) classroom, so do not forget who your audience is.
 A tutorial on creating PowerPoint presentations is linked below.

 Create a newsletter for parents and teachers about a particular genre or theme in children's literature.
-Newsletters must be at least two pages and no more than four pages.
+Newsletters must be at least four pages.
 Newsletters are generally printed two-sided with a fold in the middle for a four page newsletter.
 Of course, you do not have to submit it as such if you are electronically sending your assignment.
 Do number your pages to avoid confusion.
 Newsletters are usually written by a specific organization for a targeted audience [professional organizations for its members].